Did you know that not everyone knows all there is to know about the major types of bank accounts in Nigeria?

 Savings account is a type of bank account that is operated with passbook rather than cheques.
 Owners or holders of savings account are paid interest for keeping their money with commercial banks.

-For example, Zenith bank individual savings account grants you 4.2% interest
+For example, Zenith bank individual savings account grants you 4.2% interest rate, and offers zero account opening balance.

 It is more or less a savings and withdrawals account, which makes some kind of transactions impossible.